 9. How long will we retain your personal information?

 How long certain personal information is stored depends on the nature of the information we hold and the purposes for which they are processed.
 KBC determines appropriate retention periods having regard to any statutory obligations imposed on us by law.
-For example, we are required to retain some customer information for 6 years after the end of the customer relationship in accordance the Consumer Protection Code.
+For example, we are required to retain some customer information for 6 years after the end of the customer relationship in accordance the Consumer Protection Code and also to meet our obligations under anti-money laundering legislation.

 If the purpose for which the information was obtained has ceased and the personal information is no longer required, the personal information will be deleted or anonymised which means that your personal information is stripped of all possible identifying characteristics.
 KBC has put in place procedures to ensure that files are regularly purged and that personal information is not retained any longer than is necessary.